Buying a property in a development with a homeowners association (HOA) can seem like a great idea until you run afoul of its rules.

 3 - Check insurance coverage

-Catastrophic insurance against disasters such as fire, tornadoes and storms is generally covered by an HOA, but it's a good idea to check how much insurance your HOA has.
-You'll need personal property insurance in case your home is broken into, but the outside of your property should be covered by the HOA.
+Homeowners association insurance should cover against catastrophic events disasters such as fire, tornadoes and storms, but it's a good idea to check how much insurance your HOA has.
+You'll need personal property insurance in case your home is broken into, but the outside of your property should be covered by the homeowners association.

 4- Reconciling complaints

-The HOA's bylaws determine how many seats are on the board of directors, and that number can be influenced by the developers.
+The homeonwners associations bylaws determine how many seats are on the board of directors, and that number can be influenced by the developers.
 The fewer board members there are, the better chance a developer has of having a dispute ruled in their favor.

 The contract should detail how you can file a complaint.
 Filing it in writing is probably the best step, detailing it with documentation.
 For example, if you paid to have work done that the HOA should have covered, have a copy of the bill available for the board.